TSiu88/programming-quiz/README.md

 ![questions](img/screenshot2.png)

-_Here is what the results look like:_
+_Here is a preview of what the results look like:_

 ![result](img/screenshot1.png)